 In Ireland, on or before the anniversary date of license issuance, and if the required expenditures are not met, the Corporation has the option of reducing claims on a property, posting a refundable security bond for the deficient amount or elect to allow title of the license be cancelled.
-The Corporation is required to spend \$170,000 by December 31, 2020 and \$327,000 by December 31, 2021 in Ireland to maintain various licenses in good standing.
+The Corporation is required to spend \$146,000 by December 31, 2020 and \$327,000 by December 31, 2021 in Ireland to maintain various licenses in good standing.
+These amounts will be covered by the expenditures to be undertaken by South32 under the South32 Earn-In Agreement.